 Just because you’re spending the evening in doesn’t mean it’s okay to lounge around in your pjs and slippers.
 Treat your date night at home as an actual date night, and make the night and yourself feel special by getting dressed up, putting flowers in a vase and opening a nice bottle of wine.

-The same goes for the ambiance; use Spotify to find the ultimate playlist, light a few candles to set the mood and set the table with linens, cutlery and a table cloth.
+The same goes for the ambience; use Spotify to find the ultimate playlist, light a few candles to set the mood and set the table with linens, cutlery and a table cloth.
 Like any good date night, it’s all about the small details and the moments you create that really count.

 Try a New Recipe

-Cooking a new recipes ensures equal playing (and cooking) field, especially if one of you is typically the lead in the kitchen.
+Cooking a new recipe ensures equal playing (and cooking) field, especially if one of you is typically the lead in the kitchen.
 We suggest starting your date night at home by selecting a cookbook from your local bookstore or library, or printing off a few recipes from your favourite blog (ahem).

 Choosing a few recipes or a starter, appetizer and dessert allows you to fully dive in and not only test out your cooking skills but also time management and team building (there must be a relationship lesson in here somewhere).
 Trying a new recipe together adds to the cooking experience and allows you both to venture off learning and trying new dishes together.